Laserbolt/Bluej-Themes/README.md

 ### Installation (Not Windows)

+Mac:

+Mac users have to run `chflags nohidden ~/Library/ ` in the terminal and paste the css files to this location:
+`/User/your-user-name/Library/Preferences/org.bluej/bluej.properties`

+Linux:

+Linux users will have to  paste the css files to this location:
+`your-home-directory/.bluej/bluej.properties`
+Note that ".bluej" is normally an invisible directory.

-Other operating systems other than Windows will have to use the second installation option shown above and paste the files according to [this](https://www.bluej.org/faq.html#faq_config:~:text=to%20generate%20documentation.-,Where%20does%20BlueJ%20store%20its%20settings%3F,-BlueJ%20has%20two) document by the Bluej team
+Other operating systems paste the files according to [this](https://www.bluej.org/faq.html#faq_config:~:text=to%20generate%20documentation.-,Where%20does%20BlueJ%20store%20its%20settings%3F,-BlueJ%20has%20two) document by the Bluej team

 <!-- USAGE EXAMPLES -->